Free Wales Army: Legacy

-In 2000, the Apollo Hotel on Cathedral Road in Cardiff was rebranded by brewers Tomos Watkins as the Cayo Arms in reference to Julian-Cayo Evans, and a hanging pub sign in his likeness was present outside the front of the pub.However, the pub later closed for refurbishment and was subsequently reopened in 2018 as the Pontcanna Inn by the City Pub Company.
+In 2000, the Apollo Hotel on Cathedral Road in Cardiff was rebranded by brewers Tomos Watkins as the Cayo Arms in reference to Julian-Cayo Evans, and a hanging pub sign in his likeness was present outside the front of the pub.
+The branding decision drew criticism from Conservative Assembly Member (AM) for South Wales Central, Jonathan Morgan, who said that “the disruptive antics of Welsh nationalists should be consigned to the dustbin.”
+Tomos Watkins defended the decision at the time, and the company's managing director, Simon Buckley, described Cayo-Evans as “a Robin Hood character of the late 1960s”.
+However, the pub later closed for refurbishment and was subsequently reopened in 2018 as the Pontcanna Inn by the City Pub Company.

-In 2005, the Western Mail newspaper published information from The National Archives, asserting that Cayo-Evans had a "mental age of 12", and that Coslett was "unbalanced".
-These claims have been disputed by those close to the men, with writer and artist Robert ap Steffan stating in 2005: "Cayo was a highly intelligent man and Dennis was well loved in his home town of Llanelli, it's ridiculous to call them undeveloped or unbalanced.
+In 2005, the Western Mail published police reports from The National Archives, which asserted that Cayo-Evans had a "mental age of 12", and that Coslett was "unbalanced".
+John Owen Evans, who was heavily involved in the police surveillance of the organisation and the arrests of its leadership, reached this conclusion largely due to Cayo-Evans' alleged fascination with repairing and firing starting pistols "just to see the smoke go up".
+Ian Bone claimed that such an incident involving a starting pistol had occurred during a Plaid Cymru meeting in the lead-up to the 1967 Rhondda West by-election, when Dennis Coslett, dressed in uniform, discharged the pistol on the stage and was subsequently blamed for costing the party the election.
+These claims have been disputed by those close to the men, with writer and artist Rhobert ap Steffan stating in 2005: Cayo was a highly intelligent man and Dennis was well loved in his home town of Llanelli, it's ridiculous to call them undeveloped or unbalanced.
 They were both tough guys who did not suffer fools but to call them that is over the top.
-I would expect a thing like that – ridiculing the enemy – but I had tremendous respect for both of them and Cayo was a fabulous individual, one of the last great characters of West Wales."
-Similarly, Meic Stephens commented: "I did not really know Coslett but I met Cayo several times and I don't remember him being retarded, I always found him a charming lad and great company late at night.
+I would expect a thing like that — ridiculing the enemy — but I had tremendous respect for both of them and Cayo was a fabulous individual, one of the last great characters of West Wales.In the same Wales Online article, Meic Stephens responded to the police analysis of the matter with the following comment:I did not really know Coslett but I met Cayo several times and I don't remember him being retarded, I always found him a charming lad and great company late at night.
 He always seemed to have a sunny temperament and he was a wonderful accordion player.
-We talked about horses most of the time and he seemed to be perfectly ordinary and normal."
+We talked about horses most of the time and he seemed to be perfectly ordinary and normal.In 2015, the group was satirically depicted in an episode of Archer, an American adult animated sitcom on FX, which humorously referenced the flooding of Tryweryn.

-In 2009, photos of the group's exercises taken by undercover police officers (and introduced as evidence at the 1969 trial) were brought out of storage and put on display in a museum exhibit.

-In 2025, the ITN Archive published archived footage of the FWA to YouTube.
-This included an interview with Julian Cayo-Evans and Gwynfor Evans.